General Principles for Department Chairs, Mentors, Academic Leadership, and Tenure-track Faculty Members

 - The chair will actively monitor the mentor-mentee relationship and will make a new assignment if that relationship is not productive.

 - It is hoped that the mentor and mentee will have frequent subsequent informal interactions.
 However, at a minimum, the mentor will hold a formal meeting with the mentee before the end of each academic year to discuss the mentee’s academic report, including plans for the coming year.
-This meeting should take place before the junior faculty member’s meeting with the department chair.
+This meeting should take place before the tenure-track faculty member’s meeting with the department chair.

 - The mentor will be accessible and available to respond to questions as they arise.

-Junior Faculty Members
+Tenure-track Faculty Members